yury-lysogorskiy/lammps/doc/src/fix_hmc.rst

 generate trial MC "moves" which are then accepted or rejected via the Metropolis criterion.
 In this context, an MC "move" is the new configuration of particles after *N* MD steps, i.e. all the particles in the system have moved to new positions.
-The group assigned to this fix has no meaning and is ignored.
+HMC generates a canonical distribution in configuration space.
+More details on the theory behind HMC can be found in the references, :ref:`(Mehlig) <Mehlig1>` and :ref:`(Mehlig) <Mehlig2>`.

 The details of the HMC algorithm for a repeating series of $N$ MD steps are as follows:

-(1) The configuration of the system is stored along with its current energy.
+(1) The configuration of the system is stored along with its current total energy.
 This includes all particle positions and velocities and other per-atom properties (e.g. dipole orientation vector for particles with dipole moments).